Best female rappers in Africa.

-The likes of Nigeria's Sasha … who I honestly believe was seriously overrated... was regarded as a great despite the fact that her bars were mundane.
+The likes of Nigeria’s Sasha … who I honestly believe was seriously overrated (no offense), was regarded as a great despite having lyrics that were mostly mundane.
 Well, at least she was consistent for a minute.
 Eva Alordiah (Nigeria) and, Xtatic (Kenya), are also popular names who seem to have vanished.
-(Editor's note: Eva recently dropped her much delayed 1960 album but it was already too little too late).
+(Editor’s note: Eva recently dropped her much delayed 1960 album but it was already too little too late).
 Xtatic on the other hand has just been poorly managed.
-Female MC's in general have never been able to hold their own for long in an industry that's highly competitive.
+Female MC’s in general have never been able to hold their own for long in an industry that’s highly competitive.

-Bombshell is Zambia's leading lady in rap.
-The volatile rapper came up in the scene in an aggressive way with "Bad Mothafucker" featuring Bulo Man, TR and 5ive 4our and hasn't looked back ever since.
-She describes her sound as "Unique, diverse, authentic and explosive."
-Bombshell doesn't hold back lyrically and like her name suggests, she packs a punch.
+Bombshell is Zambia’s leading lady in rap.
+The volatile rapper broke into the scene in an aggressive way with “Bad Mothafucker” featuring Bulo Man, TR and 5ive 4our and hasn’t looked back ever since.
+She describes her sound as “Unique, diverse, authentic and explosive.”
+Bombshell doesn’t hold back lyrically and like her name suggests, she’s explosive.

 Rouge (Congo/South Africa)

-Rouge is new school so the jury is still out on her -- but if you've ever heard her rap then I'm sure you won't deny her talents.
-With the ability to both sing and rap in English as well as French , Rouge is one of Africa's brightest sparks in female rap right now.
+Rouge is still new school so the jury is still out on her, however if you have ever heard her rap then I’m sure you won’t deny her talents.
+With the ability to both sing and rap in English as well as French, Rouge is one of Africa’s brightest sparks in female rap right now.

-Over are still relatively new career she has worked with the likes of AKA, Reason, Moozlie and has even opened for Cassper Nyovest.
-Her bars are feisty and filled with the cockiness you'd expect from a young emcee.
+Over the course of her still relatively new career she has worked with the likes of AKA, Reason, Moozlie and even opened for Cassper Nyovest.
+Her bars are feisty and filled with the cockiness you’d expect from a young emcee.
 The spotlight is on Rouge with the crazy hair right now, how she uses it depends entirely on her.

 Nadia Nakai (South Africa)

-Nadia Nakai is Family Tree's first lady and at this stage no longer new to us.
+Nadia Nakai is Family Tree’s first lady and the most popular name on this list.
 She had already created a buzz for herself before Cassper swooped in but the platform Family Tree provides is much bigger than anything she had when she was independent.

 Phlow is fucking nice fam!!
 She’s also a menace.

 Signed with Str8Buttah productions, Phlow has been low-key killing it with consistent materials and high volume wordplay for at least three years now.
-Over the years she has taken time to build her talents -- holding her own in male dominated rap competitions and cyphers.
+Over the years she has taken time to harness her talents and perfect her showmanship, holding her own in male dominated rap competitions and cyphers.